CloudChi/FX-Framework/Quick_Start_v3.md

 The FX Framework is a FileMaker Add-on which provides developers with a scripting structure that supports the following critical functions for any coding environment:

 - stacked transactions
-- script version testing and simple
+- foolproof script version deploying and rollbacks
-- full error trapping / returning
+- full error trapping, returning and displaying when desired

 These strengths enable developers to focus on their business logic, rather than constantly having to rebuilding common scripts.
 The Framework Add-on only installs: